permafrost-dev/laravel-dump-schema/README.md

 ---

+#### Installation

+You can Install this package with composer:
+`composer require permafrost-dev/laravel-dump-schema`

+---

 #### Usage

 You can either dump or load the database schema, avoiding the need to re-run migrations if they haven't changed: